 Self-care tips :

-The Ayurvedic treatment aims at treating the infection along with building up the immunity aiming to eliminate the risk for long term.
-The Ayurvedic herbs along with advice on diet and lifestyle help in eliminating the inflammation and infection.
-For expert advice contact Dr. Sandeep Kumar and Dr. Anupam Vasudeva at Life Line Ayurvedic Herbal Clinic to avoid further complicating the condition.
+The Ayurvedic treatment aims at treating the infection along with building up immunity aiming to eliminate the risk in the long term.
+The Ayurvedic herbs along with advice on diet and lifestyle help in eliminating inflammation and infection.
+For expert advice contact our Ayurvedic doctors Sandeep Kumar and Anupam Vasudeva at Life Line Ayurvedic Herbal Clinic to avoid further complicating the condition.

 Stay up to date with what is happening at Life Line Ayurvedic Herbal.